-There is nobody designated and/or available to offer Peer Support Workers clinical supervision and consultation.
-Clinical supervision and consultation is available during the periods of time are delivered and is accessible via phone.
-Peer Support Workers have access to practice supervision and clinical supervision and consultation is available for support with crisis and other clinical needs during the periods of time that peer support services are delivered.
+Peer Sup Peer Support Workers Clinical supervision and There is nobody designated and/or available to have acc have access to practice consultation is available offer Peer Support Workers clinical supervision supervision and ion and during the periods of time and consultation. consultat consultation.
+On-site that peer support services clinical su clinical supervision and are delivered and is consultatio consultation is available for accessible via phone. support w support with crisis and other clinical ne clinical needs during the periods of periods of time that peer support se support services are delivered.